How to Grow Native Orchids in Gardens Large and Small A Comprehensive Guide to Cultivating Local Species

 Author Biography

 Dave Morgan is an active member of the Botanical Society of Britain and Ireland (BSBI).
-With a PhD in plant physiology, his previous articles are on his research in plant physiology and for the Orchid Review and The Clematis.
+With a PhD in plant physiology, he has written for the Orchid Review and The Clematis.
 His paintings are regularly exhibited.
-Wilson Wall runs Bewdley Orchids, a nursery specializing in native species.
-He has published extensively in the field of biological science, as a clinical cytogeneticist and Fellow of the Royal Society of Biology.
+Wilson Wall runs Bewdley Orchids and has published extensively in the field of biological science, as a clinical cytogeneticist and Fellow of the Royal Society of Biology.
 A Chartered Biologist, Wilson has a PhD in genetics and a long interest in growing orchids from seed.